 - Its Pronounced Tro Pay: Stick Stickly isn't sure if the Chooseometer is pronounced Choose-O-Meter or Choose-ometer (like thermometer).

 - Limited Wardrobe: Averted.
 Every human actor has four different costumes.

 - Loads and Loads of Characters: There are tons of actors to choose from.
 Even more when mods are added.

 - Mouth Flaps: Averted.
 None of the actors (save for the Doraemon characters) have animations for moving their lips.

 - Though you can at least change the expressions of the Nicktoon characters, including mouths, playing this straight.

 - Milking the Giant Cow: EVERYONE.

-- Video Game Cruelty Potential: When you're limited only by your imagination (and the stuff they give you), even allowing you to record your own voice, which means you can make all kinds of vulgar, violent stuff, much like the stuff that is made with American Girl Premiere.
+- Video Game Cruelty Potential: When you're limited only by your imagination (and the stuff they give you), even allowing you to record your own voice, which means you can make all kinds of vulgar, violent stuff, much like the stuff that is made with American Girls Premiere.
 There's also no word blacklist, you can write rude things with the 3D word tool.
 See Grand Theft Auto Escanaba, Grand Theft Auto Nick Series, and Grandpa Found the Car Keys for examples.